Wesleyan theology: Outward holiness

-Early Methodists wore plain dress, with Methodist clergy condemning "high headdresses, ruffles, laces, gold, and 'costly apparel' in general".
-John Wesley recommended that Methodists annually read his thoughts On Dress; in that sermon, John Wesley expressed his desire for Methodists: "Let me see, before I die, a Methodist congregation, full as plain dressed as a Quaker congregation".
-The 1858 Discipline of the Wesleyan Methodist Connection thus stated that "we would ... enjoin on all who fear God plain dress".
+Early Methodists wore plain dress, with Methodist clergy condemning costly clothing.
+John Wesley recommended that Methodists annually read his thoughts On Dress.
+In that sermon, John Wesley expressed his desire for Methodists to maintain this lifestyle.
+The 1858 Discipline of the Wesleyan Methodist Connection thus stated that they would enjoin plain dress.
 Peter Cartwright, a Methodist revivalist, stated that in addition to wearing plain dress, the early Methodists distinguished themselves from other members of society by fasting on Fridays, abstaining from alcohol, and devoutly observing the Sabbath.
-Methodist circuit riders were known for practicing the spiritual discipline of mortifying the flesh as they "arose well before dawn for solitary prayer; they remained on their knees without food or drink or physical comforts sometimes for hours on end".
-The early Methodists did not participate in, and condemned, "worldly habits" including "playing cards, racing horses, gambling, attending the theater, dancing (both in frolics and balls), and cockfighting".
+Methodist circuit riders were known for practicing the spiritual discipline of mortifying the flesh.
+The early Methodists did not participate in, and condemned, worldly habits.

-Over time, many of these practices were gradually relaxed in mainline Methodism, although practices such as teetotalism and fasting are still very much encouraged, in addition to the current prohibition of gambling; denominations of the conservative holiness movement, such as the Allegheny Wesleyan Methodist Connection and Evangelical Wesleyan Church, continue to reflect the spirit of the historic Methodist practice of wearing plain dress, encouraging members in "abstaining from the wearing of extravagant hairstyles, jewelry—to include rings, and expensive clothing for any reason".
-The Fellowship of Independent Methodist Churches, which continues to observe the ordinance of women's headcovering, stipulates "renouncing all vain pomp and glory" and "adorning oneself with modest attire".
-The General Rules of the Methodist Church in America, which are among the doctrinal standards of many Methodist Churches, promote first-day Sabbatarianism as they require "attending upon all the ordinances of God" including "the public worship of God" and prohibit "profaning the day of the Lord, either by doing ordinary work therein or by buying or selling".
+Over time, many of these practices were relaxed in mainline Methodism, although practices such as teetotalism and fasting are encouraged, in addition to the prohibition of gambling.
+Denominations of the conservative holiness movement, such as the Allegheny Wesleyan Methodist Connection and Evangelical Wesleyan Church, continue to reflect the spirit of the historic Methodist practice of wearing plain dress.
+The Fellowship of Independent Methodist Churches, which continues to observe the ordinance of women's headcovering, stipulates renouncing vain pomp and glory and adorning oneself with modest attire.
+The General Rules of the Methodist Church in America, which are among the doctrinal standards of many Methodist Churches, promote first-day Sabbatarianism as they require attending upon all the ordinances of God including the public worship of God and prohibit profaning the day of the Lord.